Integrated Pathways at Bundaberg (IP@B)

 • Student perception data showed an improvement in self-confidence, engagement in learning and positive relationships with the Bundaberg community.

-• The program was strongly supported by the student’s families and we have had expressions of interest from a large number of students and parents/carers to be involved in IP@K.
+• The program is strongly supported by the student’s families and we have had expressions of interest from a large number of students and parents/carers to be involved in IP@B going forward.

-If this is something you or your organisation would like to be involved in, please complete the expression of interest form and one of the IP@K steering committee members will be in contact with the next step.
+If this is something you or your organisation would like to be involved in, please contact the Economic Development Team on economic.development@bundaberg.qld.gov.au

-This new approach has led students to develop interest in a range of local industries and has built confidence and inspired them to pursue a brighter future.
+This programs innovative approach has led students to develop an interest in a range of local industries and has built confidence and inspired them to pursue a brighter future.
 Below are key project outcomes:

 • Significant improvement in attendance and behaviour